Cellulitis: What you Need to know and When to Visit the ER

-In most cases, Cellulitis Emergency is not a serious, life-threatening condition and is easily treated with antibiotics.
+In most cases, Cellulitis Emergency is not a serious, life-threatening infections disease, and as a bacterial skin infection, is easily treated with antibiotics.
 Cellulitis Emergency does, however, need treating, since if you leave it to its own devices it will probably get worse.

-If you suspect a Cellulitis Emergency you should go and see your doctor as soon as possible to avoid potential complications.
-Keep an eye on the suspected area from day to day, and if you notice any worsening or spreading of the signs or symptoms, seek medical care.
+If you suspect a cellulitis emergency you should go and see your doctor as soon as possible to avoid potential complications.
+Keep an eye on the affected area from day to day as it can spread rapidly, and if you notice any worsening or spreading of the cellulitus signs or symptoms, seek medical care.

 What Does Cellulitis Emergency Look like?